Authors can submit their articles to our online submission system at https://mc.manuscriptcentral.com/aoac_jaoac

 Every topic is different, and you alone know what to highlight in reporting on your research.
 However, Journal submissions should follow the guidelines in our “Instructions to authors” and should follow our “Journal authorship standards.”
+If you are an author of a First or Final Action Official Method please follow the Guidelines for Official Method Authors.
 For writing style and process, Oxford University Press has an excellent blog post on “10 tips for getting your journal article published.”

 If English is not your first language, you may want to consider using a language service.
 This is not a mandatory step, but may help to ensure that the academic content of your paper is fully understood by journal editors and reviewers.
 For a list of language services please visit Oxford University Press web page on language services.

 Please note that AOAC and Oxford University Press do not endorse nor take responsibility for these services, which are provided by commercial, for-profit companies.
 There are other specialist language editing companies that offer similar services.
 Using a language editing service does not guarantee that your manuscript will be accepted for publication.
 Each provider will handle all aspects of this service, including payment.